 At each weekly lesson music concepts and skills are presented, taught, practiced and reviewed.
 The teacher and student set weekly learning goals together and practice instructions are written, discussed and sent home with the student.
 Concepts taught and reviewed at every lesson by the teacher, plus purposeful practice at home by the student, plus positive support given by the parent can equal a successful music experience for all.

 It is expected that each student will have an acoustic or digital piano with 88 keys in their home for daily practice.
 A keyboard with less than 88 keys is never acceptable.
 An intune acoustic piano in excellent playing condition is preferred.
 There must be working pedals, intact keys & strings, and a piano bench.
-A very good 2nd option is a digital piano with 88 full sized weighted keys, on legs or X-stand, plus a pedal and bench.
+A very good 2nd option is a digital piano with 88 full-sized weighted keys, on legs or X-stand, plus a pedal and bench.
 The best progress in piano skill is gained with consistent daily practice, 10-60 minutes 5-6 times per week, depending on age and music level.
-Acoustic pianos do need to be professionally tuned at least once per year.
+Acoustic pianos do need to be repaired as needed and tuned professionally at least once per year.
 Expect to budget $100-$150 per tuning payable to a Piano Tuner Technician of your choice.
 You can visit Pianos vs. Keyboards and Keys to Success for helpful information on these topics.

 Safety first: Parents - If you drop your child off for lessons, make sure the student is safely inside the studio front door before driving away.
 Return for pick up on time.
 The student will wait for you in the living room or on the front porch.
 Siblings may attend lessons if they wait quietly in the living room or front porch and an adult is with them.
-Areas of the home open to students and families include the piano room, living room, bathroom and front porch.
-All other rooms, the garage and the yard are off limits.
+Areas of the home open to students and their families include the piano room, living room, bathroom and front porch.
+All other rooms, the basement, garage and the yard are off limits.